 But even worse: Google stole a lot of Browser-Market share from Mozilla.

-Well i guess Google paid Dollars – but Mozilla paid double. (passing on data to google about searches and losing users)
+Well i guess Google paid Dollars – but Mozilla paid double. (passing on data to google about searches and loosing users)

 Despite these evil deals I personally have a good feeling about the Mozilla foundation – but those kinds of deals can massively undermine the TRUST that Mozilla is still serious about it’s goals. (it really was not very comfortable to go into settings, trying to make https://startpage.com the default search… while not knowing if the “AUTO COMPLETE SHIT” still was send to Google… NOT NICE!)